lorin/booknotes/The-Advantage.md

 * The team leaves meetings with clear and specific agreements about what to communicate to their employees, and they cascade those messages quickly after meetings.
+* Employees are able to accurately articulate the orgs' reason for existence, values, strategic anchors, and goals.

 ### Discipline 4: Reinforce clarity

+* The organization has a simple way to ensure that new hires are carefully selected based on the company's values.
+* New people are brought into the org by thoroughly teaching them about the six elements of clarity.
+* Mangers throughout the org have a simple, consistent and nonbueaucratic system for setting goals and reviewing progress with employees.
+That system is customized around the elements of clarity.
+* Employees who don't fit the values are managed out of the org.
+Poor performers who do fit the values are given the coaching and assistance they need to succeed.
+* Compensation and reward systemes are built around the values and goals of the org.

+### Meetings

+* Tactical and strategic discussions are addressed in separate meetings.
+* During tactical staff meetings, agends are set only after the tem has reviewed its progress against goals.
+Noncritical administrative topics are easily discarded.
+* During topical meetings, enough time is allocated to major issues to allow for clarification, debate, and resolution.
+* The team meets quarterly away from the office to review what is happening in the industry, in the org, and on the team.

 ## Outline